QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 ### Chapter 4 The Abstraction: The process
 - process: a running program
+- time sharing:
-- time sharing: allows users to run as many concurrent processes as they would like; the potential cost is performance, as each will run more slowly if the CPU(s) must be shared.
+    - allows users to run as many concurrent processes as they would like;
+    - the potential cost is performance, as each will run more slowly if the CPU(s) must be shared.
+- space sharing
-- space sharing: a resource is divided (in space) among those who wish to use it. e.g. disk space, a block is assigned to a file, it is not likely to be assigned to another file until the user deletes it
+    - a resource is divided (in space) among those who wish to use it.
+    - e.g. disk space, a block is assigned to a file, it is not likely to be assigned to another file until the user deletes it
 - context switch: stop running one program and start running another on a given CPU
 - scheduling policy: given a number of possible programs to run on a CPU, which program should the OS run
 - process abstraction